hvlads/django-ckeditor-5/README.rst

 Custom upload_url example:
 ^^^^^^^^^^^^^^^^^^^^^^^
-You can use a custom upload_url to satisfy your needs.
+You can use a custom upload_url to satisfy your business logic needs.

-You need to create a custom view class that extends UploadImageView
+If you want to use a custom upload_url, You need to create a custom view class that extends UploadImageView

   .. code-block:: python